SimonaFabbri/Covid-APP/README.md

-# Veg-Ricetta with Create React App
+# Covid Tracker React App

-Veg-recipe is an application which, given an initial input, returns you vegetarian recipes.
+Covid Tracker is an application that visualize covid-related data in United States.